Rubén Darío: Life

 A precocious reader (according to his own testimony, he learned to read when he was three years old), he soon began to write his first verses: a sonnet written by him in 1879 is conserved, and he published for the first time in a newspaper when he was thirteen years old.
 The elegy, Una lágrima, which was published in the daily El Termómetro (Rivas) on 26 July 1880.
 A little later he also collaborated in El Ensayo, a literary magazine in León, garnering attention as a "child poet".
 In these initial verses, according to Teodosio Fernández, his predominating influences were Spanish poets contemporary to José Zorrilla, Ramón de Campoamor, Gaspar Núñez de Arce and Ventura de la Vega.
-His writings of this time display a liberalism hostile to the excessive influence of the Roman Catholic Church, as documented in his essay, El jesuita, which was written in 1881.
+His writings of this time display a liberalism hostile to the Roman Catholic Church, as documented in his essay, El jesuita, which was written in 1881.
 Regarding his political attitude, his most noteworthy influence was the Ecuadorian Juan Montalvo, whom he deliberately imitated in his first journalistic articles.

 Around December 1881 he moved to the capital, Managua, at the request of some liberal politicians that had conceived the idea that, given his gift for poetry, he should be educated in Europe at the expense of the public treasury.
 However, the anti-clerical tone of his verses did not convince the president of congress, the conservative Pedro Joaquín Chamorro Alfaro, and it was resolved that he would study in the Nicaraguan city of Granada, but Rubén opted to stay in Managua, where he continued his journalistic endeavor collaborating with the newspapers El Ferrocarril and El Porvenir de Nicaragua.
 In the capital, he fell in love with an eleven-year-old girl, Rosario Emelina Murillo, whom he wanted to marry.
 He traveled to El Salvador in August 1882, at the petition of his friends who wanted to delay his marriage plans.
 It wasn’t uncommon for people of Darío’s age of 14 to marry.